This page contains information that is mostly interesting to members of the Repo Management team.

 - [Async] Monthly Status Update: Every month the EM sends a status update with all of the highlights, challenges, and news currently impacting the team.
 This drives alignment with leadership and celebrates our wins.

 - [Async] Standup Update: Every morning, the geekbot Slack bot prompts a standup update.
 Every team member answers it (during their morning) and it automatically posts to the team Slack channel.

 We use a weekly support rotation to provide dedicated support for customers and avoid randomization for the rest of the team.
 There is always one engineer designated as the primary support owner for a week.

 The following are expectations for the support owner in a given week:

 - Triaging and resolving support requests is your only priority for the week.
 Any and all project work is put on hold for the week.

-- Monitor #repo-management and #ask-product-eng for inbound requests
+- Monitor #repo-management and #ask-engineering for inbound requests

 - Aim to acknowledge all requests within 24 hours, even if the initial response is an indication that we don’t have bandwidth to review it yet and will respond back at a future date.
 Add the GitHub issue to the Repo Management project with the Status “Support Issues”.

 - Provide the incoming support owner with the status of all in-flight issues before their rotation begins (Monday morning is fine, asychronous updates are fine).
 Include the relative priority of all issues so the incoming support owner knows where to begin.